• Skip to main content

 • Facebook

-• Twitter
+• Instagram

-I’m Just No Good at Rhyming: And Other Nonsense for Mischievous Kids and Immature Grown-Ups by Chris Harris (without William Shakespeare).
+I'm Just No Good at Rhyming: And Other Nonsense for Mischievous Kids and Immature Grown-Ups by Chris Harris (without William Shakespeare).
 My youngest LOVED this book!
-Even though he enjoys telling me he hates poetry to torment me (what? that’s a lie!) he kept asking me to read these hilarious poems.
+Even though he enjoys telling me he hates poetry to torment me (what? that's a lie!) he kept asking me to read these hilarious poems.
 What does it have to do with life?
 Everything!
 Harris and Lane team up to bring you super wacky poems, deconstructed poetry and all around silly-ness.
-One of my favorite children’s poetry books, ever.
+This is one of my favorite children's poetry books, ever.

 MORE: Introduction to Limericks for kids!